su-sanna/IT1025Spring2022SusannaPopyk/README.md

 -ACM-W: the purpose of this organization is to empower and bring more awareness to women in the technology field.
 Benefits would include increase in pay, higher establishment, more recognition, etc.
 ### Computer Architecture
 #### CPU
+-CPU's role is "the brain of the computer."
+It processes data through various steps to get to a final instruction or solution.
+The interaction of ALU with CPU helps the CPU to choose between which instructions to complete depending on the output.
+-In a grocery store you have an input of a barcode.
+You scan the barcode, the data is processed by the CPU, to which it then outputs the description and price of the product on the screen.
 #### Gates and Circuits
+A truth table is an output for every possible input.
+AND truth tables are outputs with strict inputs versus OR truth tables are any inputs producing outputs.
 #### IEEE
+The purpose of IEEE is to advance technology to better the humanity.
+Their focus on ethics are very profound.
+They value ethics for the safety of the public, protection of their clients and customers, and the excellence and improvement of skills in their company and among their team.
 #### Storage
 #### Memory
 #### Data Representation